 If your budget hasn’t been working for you, or there have been a few test pilot ‘glitches’, then now is the time to tweak and refine it ready for the New Year.

-Oval Money collects your spending data for you, so that you can look back over your previous year of spending to see where you really need to apportion your money.
+Oval collects your spending data for you, so that you can look back over your previous year of spending to see where you really need to apportion your money.

-By creating a strong working budget that grows with you, you are consciously taking control of your outgoings and putting yourself in a much better position to break bad spending habits, as well as create new beneficial ones!
+By creating a strong working budget that grows with you, you are consciously taking control of your finances and putting yourself in a much better position to break bad spending habits, as well as create new beneficial ones!

 3. Set yourself a savings goal for the next year